The Origin Of She.Wolf

 Children were born.

-That a woman is not only the roles she fulfills.
+the understanding that a woman is not only the roles she fulfills for others.

-And sometimes life calls that instinct forward through fire.
+And sometimes life calls that forward through fire.

-In the final year of a relationship that had become increasingly violent, something in her woke up with unmistakable clarity.
+In the final year of a relationship that had become increasingly violent, something became impossible to ignore.

-The moment she saw how far she had moved away from herself, something ancient rose in her body.
+The moment I realised how far I had moved away from my self -

 Not fear.

-The kind that moves when the moment demands it.
+The kind that protects life when life demands it.

 Not into certainty.